Sick of Being Stuck is reader-supported. When you buy through links on my site, I may earn a commission. Disclosure.

-The three winners were a water bottle, pitcher and countertop filter that scored high at effectively removing chemicals from the water.
-The countertop filter actually removes 100% of the tested chemical glyphosate. you can learn more about them and purchase below.
+The three winners were a water bottle, pitcher, and countertop filter that scored high at effectively removing chemicals from the water.
+The countertop filter actually removes 100% of the tested chemical glyphosate.

 #1: Berkey Water Filters:

 The Berkey Water Filters top the list in the best water filtration system on the market.
 The science behind their products is a combination of proven methods and quality products.
 First is a matrix of pores that filter out bacteria, sediment, parasites, and cysts.
 Next, a unique adsorption works to create an ionic barrier to remove submicron viruses without the use of chemicals.
 Last, heavy metals are extracted through an ion exchange process.
 All of this happens in one, convenient, self-contained system.
-You can get more information and buy now on Amazon.com.
+You can get more information here.

 Why we love it:

-- With replacement filters on hand, the Big Berkey it can be filled continuously to comfortable supply water for four people.
+With replacement filters on hand, the Big Berkey can be filled continuously to comfortably supply water for four people.